zschoenb/hyku/README.md

 ### With Docker

+Zach: This fork includes comments in docker-compose-base.yml & docker-compose.yml describing issues and attempted fixes from my experience testing Docker implementation of HyKu.
+I would add that that docker app ran consistent errors referring to sidekiq.
+The containerized nature of the docker made it difficult to fix services on-the-fly without restarting the service and thus killing the container in the process.
+The fixes need to come from the congifuration, which requries a better grip on docker than I've got.

 We distribute a `docker-compose.yml` configuration for running the Hyku stack and application using docker.
 Once you have [docker](https://docker.com) installed and running, launch the stack using e.g.:

 ```bash